 As President George W. Bush’s Treasury secretary from July 2006 through January 2009, Henry Paulson was the president’s leading policy adviser on both domestic and international issues.
-During this time, he spearheaded U.S. – China relations and advocated for competitive and liberalized capital markets in China.
+During this time, Mr. Paulson spearheaded U.S. – China relations and advocated for competitive and liberalized capital markets in China.

-The China Telecom deal helps propel Paulson’s broader message for his readers: when America is able to negotiate intelligently with China for greater market liberalization and competitiveness, both China and the United States benefit.
-In fact, he points out that China is America’s most important economic partner and that it is America’s responsibility to cooperate with China for the betterment of both nations.
+The China Telecom deal helps propel Mr. Paulson’s broader message for his readers: when America is able to negotiate intelligently with China for greater market liberalization and competiveness, both China and the United States benefit.
+In fact, Paulson points out that China is America’s most important economic partner and that it is America’s responsibility to cooperate with China for the betterment of both nations.

 As a student of China’s culture and history, I found the book uniquely interesting because it was able to narrate China’s economic and social transformation by revealing the good and bad of how China’s most senior statesmen make their decisions.
 A particularly noteworthy chapter is “A Global Reckoning,” which recounts the financial crisis through the lens of the Chinese.
 Paulson writes of his time in China the two weeks before Fannie Mae and Freddie Mac were placed into conservatorship by the U.S. Treasury.

-Dealing With China is Paulson’s primer for deal-making with China.
-The economic woes in China have a storied history and although the majority of the book deals with banking reform, a good portion is devoted to a topic many readers are most likely unaware of: the author’s conservationism.
-As chairman of the board of directors of the Nature Conservancy, Paulson had a passion for sustainability that shines in his writing of climate change and the challenges presented with conserving China’s coastal wetlands, maintaining energy security and lowering carbon emissions.
+Dealing With China is Henry Paulson’s primer for deal-making with China.
+The economic woes in China have a storied history and although the majority of the book deals with banking reform, a good portion is devoted to a topic many readers are most likely unaware of: Henry Paulson’s conservationism.
+As chairman of the board of directors of the Nature Conservancy, Paulson’s passion for sustainability shines during his writing of climate change and the challenges presented with conserving China’s coastal wetlands, maintaining energy security and lowering carbon emissions.
 As with economic reform, the message resonates clearly: it will be easier to tackle energy reform if both China and America work in complement to one another rather than in conflict with each other.